 Answer – Long Polling is used to send client requests to the server.
 Suppose the server doesn’t contain any information regarding the query.
 In that case, it holds the requests and waits for the information to be available to send back to the client.

 Question 15.
 How can you improve a website’s performance?

 - Use srcset for responsive images

-Ans – Get request is designed to get data from the server, while Post request is designed to send data to the server.
+Answer – Get request is designed to get data from the server, while a Post request is designed to send data to the server.
 Search is an example of getting a request and Login is an example of a Post request.

 - Global Exception Handler